"""

 from pystatistics.montecarlo._ci import compute_ci

-if isinstance(conf, (list, tuple)):
+if isinstance(conf_level, (list, tuple)):

 else:

-# Normalize type
+# Normalize ci_type

-if isinstance(type, str):
+if isinstance(ci_type, str):

-if type == "all":
+if ci_type == "all":

 types = ["normal", "basic", "perc", "bca"]